top of page

 About Me

 My journey into storytelling stems from my own islander roots.
-I was born and raised in a primarily hispanic Miami, surrounded by enclaves of island and coastal nations coupled with my mother's Indo-Chinese background.
+I was born and raised in a primarily hispanic Miami, surrounded by enclaves of island and coastal nations coupled with my mother's Indonesian-Chinese background.

 When I was 11 years old I inherited my grandfather's National Geographic magazine collection with issues dating all the way back to the 1920s.
 I was gifted with time travel, venturing without plane tickets, and the wealth of knowledge at my fingertips.
 I lived vicariously through these storytellers, and, motivated by their words, hopped across maps, too.

 Though I have no tattoos, my passport is colorfully inked.
 As a third culture kid and global citizen, I've traveled to over 20 countries like Morocco, Croatia and Thailand, chameleoning my way into a local's way of life.
-I don't have all the answers to the questions I once asked, but that's what excites me about telling stories— big or small.
+I don't have all the answers to the questions I once asked, but that's what excites me about telling stories—big or small.

 Education